snmackay/KeywordGen/README.md

 # KeywordGen
 A keyword generator for academic papers.
 It will compare given keywords to actual most frequent relevant words.

+Step 1:
+ensure you have Python 3 installed as well as the pip package manager

+Step 2:
+Run the python ide interpreter by typing "python" from the ide.

+Step 3:
+Type in the following:
+import nltk
+nltk.download()

+when a window pops up select all from the options then download

+Step 4:
+Run the below commands in the order specified.

 python3 keywordGen.py
   634  pip install PyPDF2